ibm-cloud-docs/power-iaas/working-with-VSI-console.md

 To copy and paste text from the VSI console to your workstation, complete the following steps:

-1. From the Virtual server instance details page, click the overflow menu (icon with 3 vertical dots) and select **Open Console**.
+1. From the Virtual server instance details page, click the **VM actions** list and select **Open Console**.
 The VSI console window is displayed.

 2. Click the **Show/hide the control bar** icon, which is located on the left side of the VSI console window.